 What General Vehicle Maintenance & Repair Majors Need to Know

-People with careers related to general vehicle repair were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, general vehicle repair majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for General Vehicle Repair Majors

 According to O*NET survey takers, a major in general vehicle repair should prepare you for careers in which you will need to be knowledgeable in the following areas: